MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/rplugin.md

     * Use single quote characters (`'`) for Kusto string literals in Kusto queries
     * Use double quote characters (`"`) for R string literals in R scripts
-* Use the [external data operator](externaldata-operator.md) to obtain the content of a script that you've stored in an external location, such as Azure blob storage, a public GitHub repository, and so on.
+* Use the [external data operator](externaldata-operator.md) to obtain the content of a script that you've stored in an external location, such as Azure blob storage or a public GitHub repository.

   For example: